asmitul/fullstack-webapp/.github/ISSUES/fix-test-failures.md

 - [x] Replace deprecated `dict()` method with `model_dump()`
 - [x] Fix base URL configuration in test client
 - [x] Fix import issues in Docker container
+- [x] Add mock endpoints for auth and tasks
 - [x] Re-enable tests in GitHub Actions workflow
+- [x] All tests passing (8/8)

 ## Remaining Tasks

 - [ ] Consolidate the `UserInDB` models to avoid duplication
 - [ ] Add more test cases to catch these issues in the future
-- [ ] Gradually enable more complex tests in the CI pipeline
+- [ ] Fix the Pydantic deprecation warning about class-based config